pupil-labs/pupil-docs/neon/neon-player/fixation-and-blink-detectors/index.md

 ## Blink Detector

-Read more information about our blink detector [here](./../../data-collection/data-streams/#blinks).
+Read more about our blink detector [here](./../../data-collection/data-streams/#blinks).

 ![Blinks](./np-blinks.webp)

-You can see a graph on the bottom as a timeline of blinks, this will allow you to visualise.
+You can see a graph on the bottom as a timeline of blinks.

 :::tip
 Want to compute blink rate or use this detector in realtime?
 Have a look at <a href="../../../../alpha-lab/blink-detection/#detecting-eye-blinks-using-pupil-labs-blink-detection-pipeline" target="_self">Detect Eye Blinks With Neon</a>